vegaprotocol/documentation/docs/node-operators/get-started/setup-datanode.md

 max_locks_per_transaction = 256
 ```

-This value may change in future to bigger number.
-It depends on the traffic on the network.
-See [the official docs](https://postgresqlco.nf/doc/en/param/max_locks_per_transaction/) for reference.
+This value may change in the future to a bigger number, depending on the network traffic.
+See the [Postgres docs ↗](https://postgresqlco.nf/doc/en/param/max_locks_per_transaction/) for reference.

-:::note
+:::note Error state
-When the value is too low, you may end with the following error: `ERROR: out of shared memory (SQLSTATE 53200)`.
+When the value is too low, you may see the following error: `ERROR: out of shared memory (SQLSTATE 53200)`.
 :::

 #### Work mem